StevenClontz/osm/README.md

 * Both the speaker's MacBook and the moderator's device should have a modern web browser such as [Firefox](https://www.mozilla.org/en-US/firefox/) or [Chrome](https://www.google.com/chrome/browser/desktop/).
+* Whatever software is required to view the talk slides should be installed on the speaker's Macbook.
 * To customize the OSM banner, install the
   [GNU Image Manipulation Program (GIMP)](http://www.gimp.org/downloads/) on the device of your choice.